 By opening the door to large segments of previously inaccessible borrowers, marketplace lending presents an obvious attraction to investors.
 Its breadth of opportunities includes:

 The function of P2P trading operates independently of stock exchanges, creating a buffer against market volatility.
 This non-correlation makes marketplace lending an excellent channel for investment portfolio diversification and for finding attractive returns with relatively low to moderate risk.
-It’s not uncommon to expect returns of five to 10 percent or greater.
-According to the platform Lendingclub.com, “99% of portfolios with 100+ Notes see positive returns.”
+It’s not uncommon to expect returns of 5% to 10% or greater.
+According to the platform Lendingclub.com, “99% of portfolios with 100+ notes see positive returns.”

 Another advantage for investors (and borrowers) is that marketplace lending circumvents much of the rigidity of banks in terms of restrictions, regulations and governance.
 Although it’s uncertain whether this autonomy will attract more aggressive oversight in the future, for the time being, the industry is doing a commendable job achieving balance and security for all parties.